enerqi/sublime-blog/content/blog/why-fsharp/index.md

 From a promotion perspective, F# doesn't have any obvious niche.
 It's just good for general purpose programming.
 It's not known for AI, data science or machine learning like Python, although there's effort starting there.
 Game development with things like Unity are C# focussed.
-Web application with Fable is great but desktop development is often done with WPF.
+Web applications with Fable are great but desktop development is often done with WPF.
 Even though I think WPF is horrible the IDE tools for UI creation are C# centric again.
 Services with databases often use an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) and again I find ORMs pretty horrible but the tooling and IDE support for Entity Framework is something that C# has and F# does not.